vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/standalone-clusters.md

 ## To be designed

 The following items are important but not designed or prioritized for initial implementation.

+* [ ] Scaling a standalone cluster: While the flow would be similar to a delete workflow, there are additional complications that require _re-saving_ the Cluster API objects to disc

 * [ ] Further optimization of CAPD: While this proposal does work for CAPD, there are more optimizations we could consider.
   Namely, in the CAPD model, the bootstrap cluster already exists on the same host as the eventual SC.
 There is likely room to run one hybrid cluster that can self manage.